-In most cases, business visitors to Canada do not require a Work Permit.
+In many cases, business visitors to Canada do not require a Canadian work permit.

 Canada is one of the world’s largest economies, attracting thousands of short-term business visitors each year.
 With an international market-oriented economy and as a member of the Organisation for Economic Co-operation (OECD) and the Group of 7 (G7), as well as signatory to the North American Free Trade Agreement (NAFTA), Canada strives to ensure that international business visitors can come to Canada on business trips.
 Subject to the nature of the work, as well as the individual’s nationality, certain business visitors can enter the country to conduct business or trade activity without needing a work permit.

 - they plan to stay for less than six months,

 - they do not plan to enter the Canadian labour market,